-(6) An employer shall inform employee representatives regarding the possibility of employing employees part-time in the undertaking if the employee representatives request such information.
+(6) An employer shall inform the representatives of employees regarding the possibility of employing employees part-time in the undertaking if the representatives of employees request such information.

-(7) If part-time is determined for an employee, employing of him or her over such working time is permissible on the basis of a written agreement between the employer and the employee.
+(7) If part-time work is determined for an employee, employing of him or her over such working time is permissible on the basis of a written agreement between the employer and the employee.